tednguyendev/nimble_challenge/README.md

 And as the methods I implemented are not foolproof, I also implemented a retry mechanism to retry the scraping process if the scraping process fails.

-Every time Google detects that we are scraping and start preventing us from scraping, the backend will detect that and mark the status of the report and the current scraping keyword as "failed" to show the user that the scraping process is failed.
+Every time Google detects that we are scraping and start preventing us from scraping, the backend will detect that and mark the status of the report and the current scraping keyword as `failed` to show the user that the scraping process is failed.

 ![Fail message](public/fail-message.png)